-People depend on their insurance companies to help when disaster hits.
-Yet, insurers are not always willing to pay what is owed or handle claims in good faith and without delay.
-When you buy a commercial property or homeowners’ insurance policy, you expect the insurance company to stand behind you when disaster strikes.
-Unfortunately, that all too often is not the case.
-In our years of representing individuals and businesses, we’ve seen firsthand how far insurance providers will go to avoid paying legitimate claims.
-Individuals and families that have been victims of bad faith tactics by insurance carriers need to find attorneys with the litigation skills and in-depth knowledge of the insurance industry to represent thir interests.
+Essentially, an insurance company must thoroughly investigate your claim, fairly evaluate the results of its investigation, and promptly pay the benefits it owes you.
+Unfortunately, all too often this is not the case.
+In our decades of representing individuals and businesses, we’ve seen firsthand how far insurance companies will go to avoid paying claims.
+Because of this, it is important that victims of bad faith tactics by insurance carriers find attorneys with an in-depth knowledge of the insurance industry to represent their interests.

-Fulmer Sill was founded on the principle of leveling the playing field with insurance companies by influencing the manner in which insurance companies handle claims in Oklahoma through the services and results we provide for our clients.
-For decades, insurance companies have lobbied to prevent oversight by a federal agency and, with severe budget limitations to most state agencies, insurance companies are able to handle claims with virtually no accountability other than through the courts.
-Due to the vulnerability of an insured after a loss and the unique nature of insurance, Oklahoma law places additional obligations on an insurance company when an insured suffers a loss to ensure prompt and timely payment of benefits.
-There are numerous ways that an insurance company will act in bad faith to deny legitimate claims, such as:
+Fulmer Sill was founded on the principle of leveling the playing field with insurance companies by influencing the manner in which insurance companies handle claims in Oklahoma through the services and results we provide.
+Insurance companies have endlessly lobbied to prevent federal oversight and, with severe budget limitations to most state agencies, insurance companies are able to handle claims with virtually no accountability other than through the courts.
+We are the last line of defense to fight back against insurance companies and protect your rights.